 The Atatus Kubernetes Agent automatically discovers all namespaces and workloads upon installation.
 This guide outlines the various configuration options available to help you manage data collection, filter logs, and control pod scheduling across your cluster.

-All configurations must be added to your atatus_values.yml file.
+All configurations must be added to your atatus_values.yaml file.

 Configuration Options